modernism

 Strategic retreat

-During the political turmoil of the mid- to late 1920s, Mykola Khvylovy wrote several significant works.
-For example, the novel «The Woodcocks», which has become a legend among Ukrainian readers because the second part of it was confiscated by Soviet censors.
+During the political turmoil of the mid- to late 1920s, Mykola Khvyliovyi wrote several significant works.
+He penned the novel “The Woodcocks,” which has since become a legend among Ukrainian readers as its second half was confiscated by Soviet censors.

 Although poignant and topical, “The Woodcocks” was not a revelation in the aesthetic sense.
 During the second half of the twenties, the writer drifted toward realistic writing.
 Apparently, this resolved an internal crisis, but the new texts were mostly less artistically vivid.
 He turned to journalism and political censorship.
 The blockade had an impact.

 The final cementation of Stalinism came in the 1930’s.
 Restrictions on literature were sharply increased.
-Khvylovy’s fiction of the thirties was already imitation and commission, attempts not to anger the authorities and sometimes to say something between the lines.
+Khvyliovyi’s fiction of the thirties was full of imitation and commission in an attempt to not anger the authorities while speaking between the lines.
 His articles were sometimes denunciations.
 The freedom-loving and restless man found himself tied hand and foot.

-Repressions intensified, collectivization began, and the Holodomor, the genocide of Ukrainians organized by the Soviet government and Stalin, disguised under the ideas of collectivism, began.
-According to some reports, Mykola Khvylovy did not understand the catastrophic consequences of the socialization of land allotments at first: wild famine, the extinction of millions of people, evictions, and the destruction of rural communities.
+Repressions intensified, collectivization began, and the Holodomor genocide of Ukrainians organized by the Soviet government and Stalin disguised under the ideas of collectivism began.
+According to some reports, Mykola Khvyliovyi did not understand the catastrophic consequences of the socialization of land allotments at first: wild famine, the extinction of millions of people, evictions, and the destruction of rural communities.
 Soon, he traveled to the villages and realized everything.

-Khvylovy’s younger friend, the writer Arkadiy Liubchenko, recalled how his friend used to say: “Famine is a consciously organized phenomenon.”
+Khvyliovyi’s younger friend, the writer Arkadiy Liubchenko, recalled how his friend used to say: “Famine is a consciously organized phenomenon.”
 All this only increased the writer’s despair.
-Drinking did not help him forget, but even when drunk, Khvylovy remained an original: there is a story about how he, drunk, beat his head against a world map pasted on the wall at the point where one of the oceans was located – they say, he symbolically “drowned” himself in this way.
+Drinking did not help him forget, but even when drunk, Khvyliovyi remained original: There is a story about how he, drunk, beat his head against a world map pasted on the wall at the point where one of the oceans was located – they say, he symbolically “drowned” himself in this way.

-In 1933, one of Mykola Khvylovy’s friends, the writer and revolutionary Mykhailo Yalovy, was arrested.
-Khvylovy tried to use his connections in government circles to intervene, but to no avail.
+In 1933, one of Mykola Khvyliovyi’s friends, the writer and revolutionary Mykhailo Yalovy, was arrested.
+Khvyliovyi tried to use his connections in government circles to intervene, but it was to no avail.
 Perhaps this was the last straw.

-Khvylovy was in a desperate situation, shackled by totalitarian restrictions and disappointed in his own political path, which had ended in failure.
-He saw the beginning of a new powerful wave of repression and obviously expected that they would come for him.
-Mykola was simply mentally and nervously exhausted in the end.
-On May 13 of the same year, Mykola Khvylovy gathered his friends, said that he was going to read them a new piece of work, went to another room, and shot himself in the temple.
+Khvyliovyi was in a desperate situation, shackled by totalitarian restrictions and disappointed in his own political path, which had ended in failure.
+He saw the beginning of a new powerful wave of repression and expected that they would come for him.
+Mykola was simply mentally and nervously.
+That year, on May 13, Mykola Khvyliovyi gathered his friends and said he was going to read a new piece of work.
+He went to another room and shot himself in the temple.

-Khvylovy’s suicide became a loud act.
+Khvyliovyi’s suicide became a loud act.
 It was understood as a gesture of despair and protest.
-It grew into myths and legends, such as that Khvylovy was actually shot through the window.
+It grew into myths and legends, such as that Khvyliovyi was actually shot through the window.
 The writer’s funeral turned into a silent demonstration.
-The dark night of the Great Terror and total censorship was beginning to fall over Eastern Europe.
+The dark night of the Great Terror and total censorship began to fall over Eastern Europe.

 Translation: Natalia Severa